-Unfortunately, western businesses have to compete with very low cost competitors from countries like China, India and Vietnam.
+Unfortunately, western businesses have to compete with very low cost competitors from eastern countries like China, India and Vietnam.
 That’s why, when designing and developing new products, a company’s primary concern is to consider how they can survive if the cost of making their product is too high in comparison to those who are employing cheaper alternatives?

 So, how could we level the playing field.
 Can it even be made more equal.
 Does there need to be more stringent government regulations on eco criteria, like importing from countries that take advantage of cheap labour by not paying their workers a fair wage, or requiring companies to use more locally sourced materials to help reduce the impact of long distance transportation?